Pros

 Dispatch Board

-The dispatch board is purpose-built for HVAC service dispatch, with clear visual status tracking and equipment history accessible from the technician's mobile device.
+The dispatch board is designed specifically around HVAC service operations, with clear visual status tracking and equipment history accessible from the technician's mobile device.

 What We Found